 In this section you can find information about research governance including links to the university ethics committees and ethical approval process.

-All research projects must be checked to ascertain whether they require ethical approval and depending on the nature of the research may also require external ethical committee (e.g. NHS, etc) approval as well as UCLan.
+All research projects must be checked to ascertain whether they require ethical approval and depending on the nature of the research may also require external ethical committee (e.g. NHS, etc) approval as well as UCLan approval.
 Your research will be processed through the relevant committee depending on School location and/or area/discipline and where applicable vetted for ethical, and also health & safety, issues prior to commencement of the project.

-Click here for details of the new e-Ethics system including a list of UCLan ethics committees and links to download the application form / checklist.
+Find out more about our e-Ethics system including a list of UCLan ethics committees and links to download the application form / checklist.

 View the document on UCLan's Code of Conduct for Research